All individuals noted as hanged, convicted, acquitted, or indicted were absolved by the Connecticut General Assembly on May 25, 2023.

 Nobody has pinpointed Goodwife Bassett’s first name.

-Joan Carrington of Wethersfield, hanged 1651
+Joan Carrington of Wethersfield, hanged for alleged witchcraft, 1651

 Joan Carrington of Wethersfield was hanged in 1651, with her husband, John.